wxGlade/wxGlade/sphinx/tutorial.rst

 * Add a GridSizer |grid_sizer| to this slot
 * In the grid sizer dialog, select :guilabel:`FlexGrid`, :guilabel:`4` rows and :guilabel:`2` cols: |br|
   |FlexGridSizerDlg|
-* Move the labels and controls to the slots of the newly created sizer
+* Move the labels and controls to the slots of the newly created sizer.
-* Delete the old sizer
+* Delete the old sizers and spacers.
 * In *Properties -> Grid*: make column 2 and row 4 growable: |br|
   |FlexGridSizer_Properties|
 * To make the text controls :guilabel:`text_value1` and :guilabel:`text_value2` actually fill the growable column: |br|
-  activate *Properties -> Layout -> Alignment ->* :guilabel:`wxEXPAND` for both of them
+  activate *Properties -> Layout -> Alignment ->* :guilabel:`wxEXPAND` for both of them.

 The logic with :guilabel:`wxEXPAND` is a bit different than with non-grid sizers.
 If it is active, the control will grow horizontally and vertically.